siddhipandare/IndianArtGeneration/README.md

-#Indian Art Generation using GANS
+#Indian Art Generation using Generative Adverserial Networks

 The dataset consists of 4771 images spanning 8 classes.
+The images are 64 * 64.
+Data augmentation techniques such as horizontal flips, blurring and variations in hue and saturation were applied.
+The images were scraped from different search engines like Bing, DuckGO and Flickr.
+(No copyright was intended).

 | Class         | Number of Images      |